priagungkhusumanegara/twitter_crawler/README.md

 # Twitter Crawler

-This repository contains python script that is used to collect tweets of target list (username) and collect twitter user profile.
+This repository contains python script that is used to
+- collect tweets of target list (username)
+- collect twitter user profile based on target list